IREB Certified Professional for Requirements Engineering (CPRE) Foundation – Technical Training Course - Dates and application

 Application without a date

-In the course students get a comprehensive knowledge of the theoretical background of working out and managing requirements, as well as being prepared for the IREB Certified Professional for Requirements Engineering (CPRE) Foundation Level exam.
+In the training program learners get a comprehensive knowledge of the theoretical background of working out and managing requirements, as well as being prepared for the IREB Certified Professional for Requirements Engineering (CPRE) Foundation Level exam.

-Mainly for testers, developers and business analysts working with requirements in the field of software testing within the IT sector and wishing to obtain an internationally recognized qualification.
+Mainly for testers, developrs and business analysts working with requirements in the field of software testing within the IT sector and aiming to obtain an internationally recognized qualification.

-At least an intermediate knowledge of English since both the course material and the certification exam are in English.
+At least an intermediate proficiency in English since both the training materials and the certification exam are in English.

-This course is also available in e-learning format!
+This comprehensive program is also available in self-paced online learning format!

 Our training center is a training partner officially recognized by IREB, our course complies with the strict requirements set by them.
-The course is given in Hungarian, while the course materials and supplementary materials are in English.
+The comprehensive program is given in Hungarian, while the comprehensive program materials and supplementary materials are in English.

 The place of Foundation Level in the CPRE model:

-You will find a list of recommended literature for the course on the webpage of IREB.
+You will find a list of recommended literature for the comprehensive program on the webpage of IREB.

 Syllabus: